 This study is limited in that only 24 participants contributed usable data, and accuracy was high, which did not allow us to look at differences in RT or neural activity due to misses or false alarms.
-Additionally, the large number of manipulated factors left only 16 trials per participant in each subtype, which led to the omission of interactions in the regression models.
-The selective impact of when, retention interval, on Room A items (because Room B items were always 15 s before test) led to underpowered results for this manipulation.
-Future studies that would like to use a similar protocol can rectify some of these limitations by using fewer sessions with more trials, as well as utilizing not only a spatial location post-test, but judgment-in-time post-tests.
-Including more encoding trials before a test phase would increase the difficulty of the task, which would induce misses and false alarms.
-Additionally, the use of one Room A and one Room B that occur over a longer stretch of time would assist in teasing apart the impact of when, study room, and when, retention interval.
+Additionally, the large number of manipulated factors left only 16 trials per participant in each cell of the design, which led to the omission of interactions in the regression models.
+The selective impact of when---retention interval--- on Room A items (because Room B items were always 15 s before test) led to underpowered results for this manipulation.
+Future studies that would like to use a similar protocol can rectify some of these limitations by using fewer sessions with more trials before a test phase.
+This would increase the difficulty of the task, which would induce misses and false alarms that would make useful comparisons.
+The use of one long session with only one instance of Room A and one Room B would also assist in teasing apart the impact of when---study room---and when---retention interval.

-The inclusion of post-tests that asked in which encoding room an item was seen, or how long ago it was seen, would provide added assurance that all memory components received equal attention.
+Additionally, future experiments would be served by utilizing not only a spatial location post-test, but judgment-in-time post-tests that encourage attention to temporal detail.
+The inclusion of post-tests that asked in which encoding room an item was seen, or how long ago it was seen, would provide added assurance that all memory components received equal attention and allow for comparison between participants who did and did not have high post-test accuracy.

 The goal of this study was to examine whether separable streams of information that contribute to episodic recollection could be manipulated and identified.
 Regression results promisingly point to dissociable time courses and spatial topographies for each manipulation.
-The present data suggests that this approach is promising, and that future studies can use similar paradigms to examine the network architecture that underlies episodic retrieval, and aid in understanding how people think.
-I DON’T KNOW HOW TO END THIS.
-Also: source analysis.
+The present data suggests that this approach is promising, and that future studies can use similar paradigms to examine the computational architecture that underlies episodic retrieval.

 References